 A discussion was held about the use of separate inflation rates for older individuals or high earners.
-Two studies by Radu Chiru of Statistics Canada6 demonstrate that there are small differences in inflation for these two groups of Canadians as compared to others, but these differences are not deemed to be material.
+Two studies by Radu Chiru of Statistics Canada\demonstrate that there are small differences in inflation for these two groups of Canadians as compared to the Canadian population as a whole, but these differences are not deemed to be material.